Skip to content

 Why Do People Self-Destruct?

-Are you filled with zest, courage and confidence?
+Are you filled with courage, confidence and zest?

 Many yogis teach that the one thing needful in life is to cross the river of the world, the river of maya — delusion and misperception.
-Crossing over maya often seems impossible because of the many pressures of life.
+Overcoming maya often seems impossible.
+Life’s pressures seem overwhelming.
 How can we possibly succeed?
-As we begin to identify with Spirit and know It as our essence, we develop a state of freedom and clarity.
-We can then successfully navigate the river of maya.
+By identifying with Spirit and knowing It as our essence, we ultimately begin to live in a state of freedom and clarity.

 Online Seminars